backtrace-labs/umash/README.md

 (available since 2011 on Intel and AMD).
 That's simply because we only use UMASH on such platforms at [Backtrace](https://backtrace.io/).
-There should be no reason we can't also target other compilers, or other architectures with finite field multiplication instructions (e.g., `VMULL` on ARMv8).
+There should be no reason we can't also target other compilers, or other architectures with carry-less multiplication instructions (e.g., `VMULL` on ARMv8).

 Hacking on UMASH